phkhanhtrinh23/spelling_correction/README.md

 ### Introduction

 My project is called **Spelling Correction**.
-This is a model which helps a person correct a sentence which contains spelling mistakes.
+This is a model which helps a person correct a sentence with spelling mistakes.

 ### Built With